New York Magazine Selects Dr. Elkwood as Most Promising Talent in Plastic Surgery

 “I’m extremely flattered to be recognized in such a prestigious magazine by the leading doctors in the industry,” said Dr. Elkwood.
 “As the plastic/cosmetic surgery field continues to evolve through advancements in medical technology, we are confident that patients will benefit from exciting new procedures.”

 With a main office in Shrewsbury, NY, Dr. Elkwood also has an office in Manhattan and performs surgery at several hospitals throughout New York and New Jersey.
 Dr. Elkwood completed his general surgery and plastic surgery at New York University.

 About The Plastic Surgery Center

-The Plastic Surgery Center is located in Shrewsbury, NJ and is comprised of leading surgeons who excel at facial and body procedures.
+The Plastic Surgery Center in Shrewsbury, NJ, is comprised of leading surgeons who excel at facial and body procedures.
 Dedicated to personalized care in a comfortable, friendly setting, the Plastic Surgery Center utilizes the most advanced equipment and technology to provide safe and natural results.

 About Dr. Elkwood